Blog

 Recent Executions

-In 2003, the Supreme Court halted the death penalty again (on a federal level, not state level) over the fact that the three drugs used in lethal injection may not completely ensure unconsciousness.
+In 2003, the Supreme Court halted the death penalty again (on a federal level, not a state level) over the fact that the three drugs used in lethal injection may not completely ensure unconsciousness.
 Therefore, it was argued that this method of execution may be considered “cruel and unusual punishment.”

 In 2019, Attorney General William Barr ordered that the federal death penalty be reinstated again.
 He said: “We owe it to the victims and their families to carry forward the sentence imposed by our justice system.”
 Shortly after this reinstatement, Barr scheduled 5 execution dates.
 The first federal execution after 16 years was Daniel Lewis Lee in July 2020.

-How Many States Enforce the Death Penalty?
+How Many States Have the Death Penalty?

 Only 27 U.S. states enforce the death penalty – while 23 don’t – according to the Death Penalty Information Center.
-Louisiana is one of the 27 states that still enforces the death penalty for the most serious crimes.
+Louisiana is one of the 27 states that still enforce the death penalty for the most serious crimes.

 How Many Criminals Have Died From the Death Penalty?

-Since the 1970s – when the Supreme Court held that capital punishment is constitutional “under a model of guided discretion” – 1,566 criminals have been executed according to data from the Death Penalty Information Center.
+Since the 1970s – when the Supreme Court held that capital punishment is constitutional “under a model of guided discretion” – 1,566 criminals have been executed, according to data from the Death Penalty Information Center.
 Most of these executions occurred in southern states before the turn of the 21st century.
 In fact, less than 400 of those 1,566 executions occurred after the year 2000.

 death penalty for child predators